 To be considered as a Small Business Enterprise (SBE), vendors can certify with the federal U.S. Small Business Administration or the California Department of General Services.
 The District will also accept certification from other authorized agencies within the State of California.

 A Local Business Enterprises (LBE) is identified as a business located within the District’s service area or within 25 miles from the District’s Carson headquarters for a minimum of one year.
-Both SBE and LBE interested businesses must register through the District’s online solicitation system, The Bid Network to qualify.
+Both SBE and LBE interested businesses must register through the District’s online solicitation system to qualify.

 Type in your business address in the map below to see if your business qualifies as a “local” business: